raizen74/LPIC102/README.md

 **XDMCP** is a protocol for the desktop environment's graphical login window

+The **xsession-errors**, which is actually a hidden file in a user's home directory (`~/.xsession-errors`), contains display manager errors.

+`xauth` utility displays the authorization information used when connecting to a remote X11 server.

+**Modules section** in an X11 configuration handles which **device drivers** to load

+display managers like `XDM` and `KMD` -> Handle user login and prepares desktop environment for the user

 **GDM** is the display manager software for the GNOME desktop environment

-The **xsession-errors**, which is actually a hidden file in a user's home directory (~/.xsession-errors), contains display manager errors xauth utility displays the authorization information used when connecting to a remote X11 server

-**Modules section** in an X11 configuration handles which device drivers to load
+`XDM` is the default graphical login manager that comes with vanilla X11.
+Default wallpaper -> `/etc/X11/xdm/Xsetup`

+`/etc/X11/xorg.conf.d` content in `xorg.conf` (X11 config file) in the section "SectionName" is placed between a line cointaining Section "SectionName" and a line containing EndSection

+`xwininfo` shows current color Depth of the X Server, investigates properties for a particular window in X

 ## NETWORKING
 - /etc/sysconfig/network-scripts/